 The following sections describe the configuration for each register.
-The communication register is an 8-bit, write-only register.
-After the part is accessed over the bus and a read/write operation is selected, the subaddress is set up.
+The communication register is an 8-bit, write only register.
+After the device is accessed over the bus and a read/write operation is selected, the subaddress is set up.
 The subaddress register determines to or from which register the operation takes place.

-SUB_USR_EN, Address 0x0E[6:5]
+SUB_USR_EN-Address 0x0E, Bits[6:5]

-The ADV7182 has three I2C maps.
-The main register map (see Table 92) is the map that is available by default.
+The ADV7182A has three I2C maps.
+The main register map (see Table 93) is the map that is available by default.
 The other two maps are accessed using the SUB_USR_EN bit (Address 0x0E).
-When programming of these maps is completed, it is necessary to write to the SUB_USR_EN bit to return to the main register map (see Table 92).
+When programming of these maps is completed, it is necessary to write to the SUB_USR_EN bit to return to the main register map (see Table 93).